aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_Quicksight_Setup_Manual.md

 Then you should see a new field in Data.
 Select llm_label_config and choose Donut Chart.
 You can see the chart:
 ![Quicksight create donut chart](./quicksight_create_analysis_donut.png "Quicksight create donut chart")

-You can following the [Visualizing data in Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/working-with-visuals.html) for more chart and analysis skills in Quicksight.
+You can follow the [Visualizing data in Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/working-with-visuals.html) for more chart and analysis skills in Quicksight.